 List the URLs in scope and capture the basic fields you need to review them.
 That usually includes:

-Once it’s built, the audit becomes much easier to manage.
+Once built, the audit becomes much easier to manage.
+Google Sheets works well for most teams; larger operations may use Airtable or Notion.

 3. Set the review criteria

-Before you score anything, decide what good looks like.
-If you don’t define that upfront, different reviewers will judge pages by different standards.
+Before scoring anything, decide what good looks like.
+Skip this step and different reviewers will judge pages by different standards.

 4. Review each page manually

-Now you can go page by page.
+Now go page by page.
 Some signals come from analytics tools, but others require reading the page.
-Reviewers should open each URL and check whether it’s still the right page.
-If it isn’t, say so.
+Open each URL and judge whether it is still the right answer.
+If it is not, say so.

-This is the step many teams rush.
-They export data, color a spreadsheet and call it done.
-That misses everything.
-A content audit isn’t only a data exercise.
+Many teams rush this step.
+They export data, color a spreadsheet and call it done, missing everything that matters.
+A content audit is not only a data exercise.
 Reading and judging each page is the core work, and no tool does that for you.
 Numbers tell you where to look.
-They don’t tell you what to fix.
+They do not tell you what to fix.

 5. Assign an action to each URL

 Each page should end with a clear recommended action.
-Keep the action set simple enough that teams will use it.
-If it’s too complex, it won’t get applied.
+Keeping the action set simple is important: if it is too complex, it will not get applied.

 Common actions include:

-If an action isn’t obvious, the audit was probably too vague.
+If an action is not obvious, the audit was probably too vague.

 6. Prioritize the backlog